My Approach is Different

 - I concluded my formal studies at Princeton, obtaining my PhD in contemporary Islamic law in 2014.

+In addition to my studies, both formal and informal, western and seminary, as well as my community work, I have been an entrepreneur since 2003.
+I formed two successful companies (still going!), and run a charitable foundation (The Coexist Foundation) all while keeping up with my studies, teaching and writing.
 My business experience has given me the opportunity to work on some of the most challenging and sensitive issues related to Islam and the public square today.
 I have worked with: large media corporations, leading newspapers and news magazines, investment banks, heads of state, military personal, law enforcement groups, intelligence officers, universities, and international faith leaders of various traditions.
 Accordingly, I have a great deal of experience with:

 - The relationship between Islam, scholars, and government.